 Under the Nevada Medical Marijuana Act, approved patients may possess up to 2.5 ounces of marijuana or the equivalent of edibles and extracts.

 Although it was legal to possess medical marijuana way back in 2000, patients had no way of legally accessing their medication.
 In 2013, the Nevada Government finally put forward legislation that allowed companies to produce and sell medical marijuana.

 Nevada’s first legal, medical marijuana dispensary opened on July 31st, 2015.
 Silver State Relief opened its doors to the public, and medical marijuana was accessible to those in need.

 To qualify for a medical marijuana card in Nevada, you must be at least 21 years old and a resident of Nevada.
 If you’re a minor, you will require a signature from your parent or guardian.

-To apply for a medical marijuana card in Nevada, you must fill out this form and submit it to the Division of Public and Behavioral Health.
+To apply for a medical marijuana card in Nevada, you must fill out the Nevada Medical Marijuana Registry application and submit it to the Public and Behavioral Health Division.